oceanariummelaka/greatwhiteplus/README.md

 # greatwhiteplus
-For Box JellyfishXR not supporting Browser
+For Great White Shark XR not supporting Browser